gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 words = lines.flatMap(lambda line: line.split(" "))
 ```

+> **What you should see:** No output — `flatMap` is also a transformation.
+The operation is recorded in Spark's execution plan but no data is processed yet.

 Reduce by key to get the counts by word and number.
 ```python
 counts = words.map(lambda word: (word,1)).reduceByKey(lambda a, b : a + b)
 ```

+> **What you should see:** No output — `map` and `reduceByKey` are transformations.
+At this point Spark has built a DAG (Directed Acyclic Graph) of all three steps but executed nothing.

+> **What just happened?** This is Spark's **lazy evaluation** model.
+Transformations like `textFile`, `flatMap`, `map`, and `reduceByKey` only define *what* to compute — they don't trigger any actual work.
+This allows Spark to optimise the full pipeline before executing it.

 So far all of the operations are **transform** operations and executed in a lazy fashion.

-Now let's save the counts to a file on MinIO object storage.
+Now let's save the counts to object storage.
 This is an **action** and will start execution on Spark.
 Make sure to remove the output folder in case it already exists

 ```python
 counts.saveAsTextFile("s3a://wordcount-bucket/result-data")
 ```

+> **What you should see:** Spark now executes the entire pipeline.
+You will see progress output (stage counters, task counts) as Spark reads `big.txt`, splits lines, maps words, shuffles for `reduceByKey`, and writes the result to Object Storage.
+This is the first point where actual computation occurs.

+> **What just happened?** `saveAsTextFile` is an **action** — it forces Spark to materialise the full RDD by executing all upstream transformations at once.
+Spark reads the file from object storage, applies the word count pipeline, and writes the result back as two `part-*` files (one per partition).

 To view the number of distinct values in counts.